Premarket: Pound hit; Exxon meeting; Futures flat

 1. U.K. election jitters: The British pound was under pressure Wednesday after a new election projection showed that Prime Minister Theresa May could lose her majority in parliament.

-Investors had been counting on a big win for May in the June 8 election, but the YouGuv projection suggests that her party is on track to lose sizable number of seats.
-The result could be political gridlock.
+Investors had been counting on a big win for May in the June 8 election, but the YouGov projection suggests that her party could lose a sizable number of seats.
+The result might be political gridlock.

 Kallum Pickering, an economist at Berenberg Bank, said that unreliable polling data and an uncertain political landscape make the election result especially difficult to predict.